GreenCape/codegen/docs/definitions.md

 + `properties`

     A list of the entity's properties.
+See below for details.

++ `relations`

-See next section for details.
+    A list of the entity's relations.
+See below for details.

 ## Property Definition